AmarooHQ/whitepaper/10-Ultra-Terminum/02-ut-intro.md

 [^ut-consensus-method]: Whether *Ultra Terminum* is a consensus \emph{method} or not is somewhat unclear.
 On the one hand: a new combination of methods is still a method.
-On the other hand: UT provides a way to modify most/all other consensus methods, and UT doesn't provide a way to run a *single* blockchain.
+On the other hand: UT provides a way to modify other consensus methods with a fork rule, and UT doesn't provide a way to run a *single* blockchain.
 This is why I've described it as a cross-chain consensus *strategy*.

 UT is capable of supporting millions of transactions per second with similar network parameters (like block size) to those of traditional blockchains (like Bitcoin or Eth1).